Madhubala11-09/BIOS_HARDWARE_TASKS/BLE_CTF.md

 HCI- Host Controller Interface:

 GATT Server (usually the Peripheral) holds the data.
 The GATT Client (usually the Central) wants to access it.
 But before any conversation can happen, the client must first figure out what topics the server can discuss.

 ## Client-Initiated Operations
 Read
 Write
 Write without Response

 ## Server-Initiated Operations
 Notify
 Indicate

-Characteristics are fragments of a larger Attribute Table.

-Handles are the unique keys used to jump to a specific row.

 UUIDs define the "meaning" of the data in that row.